zendframework/zf2-documentation/docs/languages/en/modules/zendamf.server.rst

 The identity returned by the adapter should be an object containing property ``role`` for the *ACL* access control to work.

-If the authentication result is not successful, the request is not proceseed further and failure message is returned with the reasons for failure taken from the result.
+If the authentication result is not successful, the request is not processed further and failure message is returned with the reasons for failure taken from the result.

 The adapter is connected to the server using ``setAuth()`` method: